kg3354/jsDbFrontend/instructions.md

 ### bit_now.js

-The bit_now.js is then a calling the getproductcandles api and retriving the bitcoin price within a time range identified by the user.
-User needs to specify the start time, end time, and granularity.
+The bit_now.js is then called the getproductcandles api and retrieving the bitcoin price within a time range identified by the user.
+The user needs to specify the start time, end time, and granularity.
 Many error checking was implemented, such as checking the format of user input, and adjust the granularity to match the required values: [60, 300, 900, 3600, 21600, 86400].
-The default for starting time is a day earlier than 'now', default end time is 'now', and default granularity is 3600(1 hour).
+The default for starting time is a day earlier than 'now', the default end time is 'now', and default granularity is 3600(1 hour).
 By using all default values, the outputs are:
 ```
 (base) guobuzai@10-18-239-243 Coinbase_Web % node bit_now.js